 USE database_name;

-This error occurs when you try to create a foreign key, but the referenced table or column doesn’t meet the requirements.
+This error occurs when you try to create a foreign key relationship, but the constraints are not met.
+It might look like this:

 ERROR 1451 (23000): Cannot delete or update a parent row: a foreign key constraint fails